markthebault/aws-swarm-cluster-for-production/README.md

 ### 5/ Monitoring
 **This is experimental monitoring**

-The basic Monitoring have been done using [this stack](https://grafana.com/dashboards/609).
+The Monitoring stack have been done using [this stack](https://grafana.com/dashboards/609).
 To run the Monitoring, execute `cd ./ansible && ansible-playbook docker-monitoring.yml` You can also find an example of grafana dashboards in `./monitoring/grafana-dashboard/docker-swarm-container-overview.json` Grafana is accessible on the port `http://SWARM_NODE:3000` (you need to connect with the vpn in order to access to this service).